Renew a Massage School License

 Application and Fee

-Schools must submit a copy of the renewal notice with any contact information updates along with the required $1,000 renewal fee.
+Renew by mail - schools must follow instructions on the renewal notice and mail in a copy of the renewal notice with any contact information updates along with the required $1,000 renewal fee.

-NOTE: If you do not receive a renewal form by mail within 60 days of your renewal, please contact the Education and Examination division.
-It is the responsibility of massage schools to renew their licenses regardless of whether an expiration notice was received by the licensee from TDLR.
+NOTE: It is the responsibility of massage schools to renew their licenses regardless of whether an expiration notice was received by the licensee from TDLR.

 All massage therapy applicants must be fingerprinted for a national criminal history record review.
 Applicants must submit fingerprints as part of the initial license application and again for each renewal application.